silous888/ToolBox_GamePatch/docs/steam_game_api.md

     Returns:
         str | int: path of the folder game, or error code

-    error code:<br>
+    error code:
-    -1 if path of steam not found in register<br>
+    -1 if path of steam not found in register
-    -2 if libraryfolders.vdf not found<br>
+    -2 if libraryfolders.vdf not found
-    -3 if game not found in steam libraries<br>
+    -3 if game not found in steam libraries
     -4 game_folder_name not a string
     """
 ```